 Disciplining teenagers is no cake walk.
 How do you respond when your teen sasses back, lies, breaks curfew, fails his math class, torments her younger siblings, or gets into a fight?
-If you respond to these relatively minor behavioral problems correctly then it’s much less likely that the bigger problems like drugs, teenage sex, violence, shoplifting and so on will ever happen.
-And if they do then you’ll be in practice to deal with it appropriately.
+If you respond to these relatively minor behavioral problems correctly, then it’s much less likely that the bigger problems like drugs, teenage sex, violence, shoplifting and so on will ever happen.
+And if they do, then you’ll be in practice to deal with whatever comes up appropriately.

-I’m no childhood discipline expert or child psychologist, but there are a few basic principles I’ve learned mostly by hearing other people and partly through my own creativity and experience.
 The first principle is to always maneuver the situation so the child has to take responsibility and solve their own problems.
-You do this by first carefully choosing the language you use when behavioral problems arise.
+You do this by carefully choosing the language you use when behavioral problems arise.
 Instead of saying, in an accusatory tone, “Why are you hitting your brother?”
 Say something like, “Hmm, I wonder why you hit your brother.”
-If your tone is merely curious rather than sarcastic or aggressive then there is no power struggle involved.
-Instead the kid has to consider why did I do that.
-The situation is turned back on themselves, there’s no room left for shifting the blame.
-At this point your teen will probably sass you or be obnoxious in some other way, largely because they felt rather foolish and want to cover up their confusion with bravado.
+If your tone is merely curious rather than sarcastic or aggressive, then there is no power struggle involved.
+Instead, the kid has to consider – ‘Why did I do that?’.
+The situation is turned back on themselves; there’s no room left for shifting the blame.
+At this point, your teen will probably sass you or be obnoxious in some other way, largely because they feel rather foolish and want to cover up their confusion with bravado.
 A good response is, “Yes, I am a very odd parent, but I still wonder why you did that?”
-Again, tone of voice is everything . . . keep it non-confrontational.
-Then make them come up with a resolution to the conflict or problem all by themselves (with the other sibling if a fight was involved.)
+Again, the tone of voice is everything . . . keep it non-confrontational.
+Then make them come up with a resolution to the conflict or problem all by themselves (with the other sibling if a fight was involved).